DominguitoLamo/Lectures-on-Economics/README.md

 [https://lectures-on-economics-git-main-dominguitolamo.vercel.app/](https://lectures-on-economics-git-main-dominguitolamo.vercel.app/)

+### The book is allowed to read in PDF format.
+You can download it in the repository, Github or Gitee.

 ## Introduction

 **Lectures on Economics** inherits the academic discipline from **Economic Explanation** by Steven N.G Cheung.
 It reestablishes economic theory and explains economic phenomenon with Methodology of Science.